jank-lang/jank-lang.org/resources/src/blog/2023-04-07-ray-tracing.md

 /* Just like in jank, a class was generated for this function. */ public final class core$vec3_scale extends AFunction
 {
-    /* Just like in jank, the constants were lifted up to be members. */ public static final Keyword const__0;
+    /* Just like in jank, the constants were lifted to be members. */ public static final Keyword const__0;
     public static final Keyword const__3;
     public static final Keyword const__4;